 RECOGNIZING PSYCHOLOGICAL DISTRESS

-Has your child told you that they were sexually assaulted or have they told you something that has you worried?
+Has your child told you that they were sexually assaulted or shared something else that has you worried?

-Despite the shock caused by such a disclosure, it is very important that you support your teen to report the situation and find resources to help.
-Here’s some information to help you better understand what sexual abuse is and how to react to it.
+However, it’s important for you to maintain your composure so you can support your teen in reporting the situation and finding resources to help them recover.
+The following information will help you understand what sexual abuse is and how to respond to it.

-Sexual assault is any act of a sexual nature, with or without physical contact that is imposed on another person.
-The victim is forced to meet the needs of their assailant through coercion, implicit or explicit threats, intimidation, emotional manipulation or blackmail, the use of force or fear.
+Sexual assault is any act of a sexual nature, with or without physical contact, performed without the consent of the other person.
+The victim is forced to fulfil the desires of their assailant through coercion, implicit or explicit threats, intimidation, emotional manipulation or blackmail, the use of physical force, or fear.

-Sexual abuse is an act of violence which the victim never consents to and for which they are not responsible.
-It may involve penetration or attempted penetration, oral-genital contact or being forced to do any of the following: kiss, touch or masturbate someone, touch or be forced to let another person touch you, look at or watch pornographic material, take drugs or alcohol to have sexual relations.
+Sexual abuse is an act of violence to which the victim never consents and for which they are not responsible.
+It may involve penetration or attempted penetration, mouth-to-genital contact, or being forced to kiss, touch, or masturbate someone, touch someone or be touched by someone, look at or watch pornographic material, or take drugs or alcohol to have sexual relations.

 Find out more about the different forms of sexual violence